-The University’s approach to recruitment, including specific expectations in respect of the recruitment of children is set out on the Personnel Services website.
+The University’s approach to recruitment, including specific expectations in respect of the recruitment of children is set out on the HR Support website.

 At the point of recruitment, the University ensures that appropriate checks on prospective employees are completed in accordance with the law.

 The University is committed to ensuring that people are paid appropriately for the work that they carry out.
 This commitment is set out in the information on pay structures.

 The University provides its managers with guidance on the recruitment process.